 TestCryptoStopper.exe was developed to give our customers a safe and easy way to test the effectiveness of CryptoStopper™ against a ransomware attack.

 Run TestCryptoStopper.exe from a workstation computer and safely attack a network share.
 This is helpful in a few ways.
-You’ll become familiar with CryptoStopper™ and also what happens when a ransomware attack occurs while confirming that CryptoStopper™ is indeed working.
+You’ll become familiar with CryptoStopper™ and what happens during a ransomware attack, while confirming that CryptoStopper™ is indeed working.